-This tropical fruit salad with coconut is so refreshing and is so much better than that canned tropical fruit salad.
-There’s no comparison, and there’s no added sugar!
+The blend of tropical fruits is incredibly refreshing, and it’s so much better than that canned fruit salad.
+There’s simply no comparison between the two (and there’s no added sugar!).

 In my opinion, fruit salad doesn’t need any sugar to be absolutely delicious.
 If your fruit is perfectly ripe, it’s already sweet enough on its own.